drvinceknight/unpeudemath/_posts/2016-10-29-anscombes-quartet-variability-and-ciw.md

-We see that the empirical distribution has by far the longest tail with some individuals have more than 80 time units spent waiting.
-Whilst this distribution is pretty artificial.
-It is fairly realistic to assume that there is a particular procedure or service that often takes no time at all **but** rarely does take a lot of more time.
+We see that the empirical distribution has by far the longest tail with some individuals having more than 80 time units spent waiting.
+Whilst this distribution is pretty artificial, it is fairly realistic to assume that there is a particular procedure or service that often takes no time at all **but** rarely does take a lot of more time.
 Examples of these will include healthcare operations where non routine procedures sometimes are needed.